wamp-proto/wamp-proto/spec/basic.md

 </a>
 </center>

 A *Transport* connects two WAMP *Peers* and provides a channel over which WAMP messages for a WAMP *Session* can flow in both directions.
-A *Transports*  must have the following characteristics:
+A *Transport*  must have the following characteristics:

  * message based
  * bidirectional